-Committee members were informed the purpose of the Urban Forest Management Plan is to provide guidelines for increasing the number of trees by adding approximately 60 trees a year on WSD properties.
+The Committee was informed the purpose of the Urban Forest Management Plan is to provide guidelines for increasing the number of trees by adding approximately 60 trees a year on WSD properties.
 The plan will provide direction on developing and caring of the urban forest, implementation framework, budget requirements and other required supports.

-Committee members were informed that in order to incorporate a formal tree planting program, a number of factors would need to be considered, such as, the size, type, location of the trees/shrubs, allergies, staffing, and required equipment.
+The Committee was informed that in order to incorporate a formal tree planting program, a number of factors would need to be considered, such as, the size, type, location of the trees/shrubs, allergies, staffing, and required equipment.
 A tree planting program will be valuable to the Division which gives consideration to historic issues; maintenance requirements; properly planned projects utilizing the expertise of landscape consultants for larger projects; if the school/stakeholders are involved in a planned development and take ownership of the project; and adequate funding.

-Committee members were informed that Education for Sustainable Development (ESD) is at the forefront of curriculum in Manitoba Schools.
+The Committee was informed that Education for Sustainable Development (ESD) is at the forefront of curriculum in Manitoba Schools.
 The incorporation of key themes of sustainable development into the education system will help students become informed and responsible decision-makers, playing active roles as citizens of Canada and the world.
 These complex concepts can be further illustrated in well-designed school grounds.
 These traditionally barren landscapes can contribute to social, cultural, environmental, and mental well-being of the entire community.

-Committee members received a survey to provide feedback on the benefits and challenges of implementing a Tree Planting/Urban Forest Management Plan program.
-Committee members separated into small groups to discuss the benefits and challenges of implementing a Tree Planting/Urban Forest Management Plan program.
-Committee members had many concerns such as the overall maintenance, the placement of trees and the cost of the program.
+The Committee received a survey to provide feedback on the benefits and challenges of implementing a Tree Planting/Urban Forest Management Plan program.
+The Committee separated into small groups to discuss the benefits and challenges of implementing a Tree Planting/Urban Forest Management Plan program.
+The Committee had many concerns such as the overall maintenance, the placement of trees and the cost of the program.

-Committee members expressed an interest in the Urban Forest Management Plan, however, the members were concerned with the cost to support the program and believe that funds to support important programs and services should remain the priority.
+The Committee expressed an interest in the Urban Forest Management Plan, however, the members were concerned with the cost to support the program and believe that funds to support important programs and services should remain the priority.

-Committee members were informed that the Division's goal is to become fully sustainable and the next step to becoming sustainable is to maintain the physical grounds.
-Committee members discussed creating gardening clubs and applying for grants to assist with the expenses on sustainable school initiatives.
-Committee members also discussed initiating a fundraising program such as "leave a tree legacy".
+The Committee was informed that the Division's goal is to become fully sustainable and the next step to becoming sustainable is to maintain the physical grounds.
+The Committee discussed creating gardening clubs and applying for grants to assist with the expenses on sustainable school initiatives.
+The Committee also discussed initiating a fundraising program such as "leave a tree legacy".

-Committee members supported the idea of training students to assist in maintaining the trees.
-Committee members also supported the idea of hiring a consultant to assist with grants and conceptual plans of the placement of trees on school grounds.
+The Committee supported the idea of training students to assist in maintaining the trees.
+The Committee also supported the idea of hiring a consultant to assist with grants and conceptual plans of the placement of trees on school grounds.

-4.4 BARRIER-FREE MANITOBA
+5. BARRIER-FREE MANITOBA

-Committee members were informed that as a result of the recent Accessibility Legislation, school divisions received provincial direction regarding the requirements to meet accessibility legislation, the Human Rights Code, Workplace Safety & Health Act and other legislation and regulations.
+The Committee was informed that as a result of the recent Accessibility Legislation, school divisions received provincial direction regarding the requirements to meet accessibility legislation, the Human Rights Code, Workplace Safety & Health Act and other legislation and regulations.

-Committee members were informed that Barrier-Free Manitoba requested that school divisions provide their support by signing a letter campaign to the provincial government to develop an accessible education standard under the landmark Accessibility for Manitobans Act.
+The Committee was informed that Barrier-Free Manitoba requested that school divisions provide their support by signing a letter campaign to the provincial government to develop an accessible education standard under the landmark Accessibility for Manitobans Act.

-Committee members were informed that the Division responded to the request from Barrier-Free Manitoba and provided a copy of the Division's Accessibility Plan and Strategic Plan to outline achievements, goals and objectives and reaffirming our commitment to continuing to address barriers in schools.
+The Committee was informed that the Division responded to the request from Barrier-Free Manitoba and provided a copy of the Division's Accessibility Plan and Strategic Plan to outline achievements, goals and objectives and reaffirming our commitment to continuing to address barriers in schools.